luca-saggese/nRF52832Temp2BLE/README.md

 ## READ Temperature over BLE

-This project shows how to write arduino code for the nRF52832, such as the Sparkfun breakout board, using a DS18B20 temperature sensor using an interrupt routine.
+This project shows how to write an Arduino code utilizing an interrupt routine, for the nRF52832, such as the Sparkfun breakout board.
+Using a DS18B20 temperature sensor, this routine can then periodically have the temperature data be made available over BLE.
 It also shows how to use BLE to make a Raspberry PI read this data from the nRF52 board.

 ### Sub Folders